How to Easily Ship Items to College Dorms

 Navigating the world of shipping items to a college dorm or a residence hall isn’t difficult if you follow a few key guidelines.
-Here’s a primer for both sending and receiving packages.
+Here’s a primer for how to ship to dorm rooms as well as tips for both sending and receiving packages on a college campus.

 The State of the Campus Mail Room

-Whereas college dorm mailrooms were typically designed for a mix of 70% mail and 30% packages, today it is the reverse.
-Most traditional university mail services centers were created before the meteoric rise of e-commerce.
-As a result, they were intended to handle the odd package, but were predominantly meant for letters and other items from the United States Postal Service (and other major couriers) that could be sorted into the student’s personal mailbox.
-This meant students weren’t alerted to a mail delivery, they simply swung by their mailbox or the mail room occasionally to see if any mail had arrived.
+Whereas college dorm mailrooms were typically designed for a mix of 70% mail and 30% packages, today, it is the reverse.
+Most traditional student mail service and campus mail service centers were created before the meteoric rise of e-commerce.
+As a result, they were intended to handle the odd package but the university mail center was predominantly meant for letters and other items from the United States Postal Service (and other major couriers) that could be sorted into the student’s personal mailbox.
+This meant students weren’t alerted by their campus mail service when they recieved a mail delivery, they simply swung by their mailbox or the mail room occasionally to see if any mail had arrived.

 Get the Label Right

-Details matter when it comes to creating shipping labels for packages you plan to send to a college dorm.
-One typo or missing piece of information can translate into your package going awry.
+Details matter when it comes to learning how to ship to dorm rooms.
+One typo or missing piece of information on a shipping label can translate into your package going awry.
 Ask your recipient for their specific residence hall address and any other details that must be on the label to ensure it safely reaches their college dorm.
 Some colleges, for example, direct all parcels to a central mail room while others allow for direct delivery.